suzhenye/k8s-from-scratch/CoreOS-Bringup.md

 The password need not be fancy, it won't persist past the installation phase.

-## Copy a basic cloud-init file
+## Create and copy a basic cloud-init file.

-Bring up your favorite editor, and save the following as `cloud-init`:
+We're going to start with the bare minimum cloud-init file:

 ```yaml
 #cloud-config